Public Services and Procurement Canada Asbestos Management Standard

 1. Effective date

-This standard is issued under the authority of the Assistant Deputy Minister (ADM), Real Property Branch (RPB), Public Services and Procurement Canada (PSPC).
+This standard is issued under the authority of the Assistant Deputy Minister (ADM), Real Property Services (RPS), Public Services and Procurement Canada (PSPC).

-This standard enhances and supplements Part II Part 2 of the Canada Labour Code – Occupational Health and Safety, as well as the Canada Occupational Health and Safety Regulations (COHSR) Part X Part 10 – Hazardous Substances, subsection 10.19 Control of Hazards, and should be read in that context.
+This standard enhances and supplements Part II of the Canada Labour Code—Occupational Health and Safety, as well as the Canada Occupational Health and Safety Regulations (COHSR) Part X—Hazardous Substances and should be read in that context.

-This standard should also be read in conjunction with the National Joint Council Occupational Health and Safety Directive, Part XI Part 11 – Hazardous Substances, and the PSPC Standard on Hazardous Substances, which is part of the departmental occupational health and safety policy suite.
+This standard should also be read in conjunction with the National Joint Council Occupational Health and Safety Directive, Part XI—Hazardous Substances, and the PSPC Standard on Hazardous Substances, which is part of the departmental occupational health and safety policy suite.

 This standard applies to buildings and engineering assets, both Crown-owned and leased (including lease-purchase, and sale leaseback), where PSPC is the custodian, in which either:

-- asbestos-containing material has been found to be present
+- asbestos-containing material has been found to be present; or

 This includes buildings and engineering assets that are managed internally, as well as those managed on behalf of PSPC by real property contractors.

-This standard sets out Real Property Branch’s requirements regarding the operational and technical activities required to be carried out for the management of asbestos-containing material.
+This standard sets out Real Property Service’s requirements regarding the operational and technical activities required to be carried out for the management of asbestos-containing material.

 6. Details on Asbestos management, maintenance and repair work processes